Learn how to make fun fabric pumpkins with this visual how to. Great DIY fall home decor!

 - I cut off 6 1/2 inches of the sweater sleeve.
 I turned the right sides in and did two basting stitches on the sewing machine close together at one of the ends.
 I pulled the threads a little tighter just to pucker the seam a little, so it wasn’t quite so square-ish at the bottom.

 - Turn right sides out.

 - I stood the little sweater sleeve up and placed some pillow stuffing in the bottom 1/3.
 I then placed about 1/2 cup of dried garbanzo beans in. ( you could also use kitty litter or any other type of heavy filler).
 I added more stuffing over the top to almost fill the sleeve.

 - With some embroidery floss I did a simple running stitch around the top edge, pulling the two ends tight and knotting when I was done.

 - I was left with a little pouf, ready for it’s ribs.

 - With a large eye upholstery-type needle I used a long length of jute twine to poke all the way through the pumpkin from the top gathered spot to the sewed bottom.
 I left a tail of twine out so I could knot the first rib.

 - I continued around the pumpkin, poking all the way through till I created all the ribs I wanted.
 If you tighten gently, the chubby shape of the pumpkin will begin forming before your eyes.

 - I finished off by knotting off my twine.
 You can choose which end you like better for the top, and then hot glue a piece of stick for a handle.
-You could also glue a little spanish moss by the handle for added texture.
+You could also glue a little spanish by the handle for added texture.

-I tried different things for the ribs, embroidery floss, vintage seam binding, and ended up liking this thinner craft twine I picked up from Target the best.
+I tried different things for the ribs, embroidery floss, vintage seam binding, and ended up liking this thinner craft twine the best.